 On July 16, 2018, our board of directors initiated a quarterly dividend policy on shares of our common stock payable quarterly beginning with the second quarter of 2018.
-The decision to pay dividends, however, is solely within the discretion of, and subject to approval by, our board of directors.
+In July 2019, as a result of oilfield market conditions and other factors, which include collections from PREPA, our board of directors suspended the quarterly cash dividend.
+The decision to pay dividends is solely within the discretion of, and subject to approval by, our board of directors.
 Our board of directors' determination with respect to any such dividends, including the record date, the payment date and the actual amount of the dividend, will depend upon our profitability and financial condition, contractual restrictions, restrictions imposed by applicable law and other factors that the board deems relevant at the time of such determination.
-Based on its evaluation of these factors, the board of directors may determine not to declare a dividend, or declare dividends at rates that are less than currently anticipated, either of which could reduce returns to our stockholders.
+Based on its evaluation of these factors, the board of directors may determine not to declare a dividend, or declare dividends at rates that are less than anticipated, either of which could reduce returns to our stockholders.